-This Privacy Notice sets out what personal data we, People First (PF), collect about you and how we use it when you first contact us and thereafter.
+This Privacy Notice sets out what personal data we, People First (PF) and/or the Direct Payments Team, collect about you and how we use it when you first contact us and thereafter.
 It applies to anyone who contacts us to enquire about us or our services. (referred to as ‘Service User’ or ‘you’).

 Please note that we will not necessarily hold, use or share all of the types of personal data described in this Privacy Notice in relation to you.
 The specific types of data about you that we will hold, use and share will depend on the services you are asking about or using and your individual circumstances.